Combining Rational maps and Kleinian groups via orbit equivalence: Bowen-Series maps for Bers slice groups

 In this subsection, we will study some general properties of Bowen-Series maps of punctured sphere Fuchsian groups.
-To this end, we will first define a specific Fuchsian group $G_d$ uniformizing a $(d+1)-$times punctured sphere (along with a preferred fundamental domain of $G_d$).
-The explicit construction of $G_d$ will facilitate the analysis of its Bowen-Series map.
-The group $G_d$ will serve as a base-point in the Teichm{\"u}ller space of $(d+1)-$times punctured spheres.
-Since any (marked) group $\Gamma\in\textrm{Teich}(G_d)$ is conjugate to $G_d$ via a quasiconformal homeomorphism, the Bowen-Series map of $\Gamma$ is easily seen to be a quasiconformal conjugate of the Bowen-Series map of $G_d$.
+We will first introduce a Fuchsian group $G_d$ uniformizing a $(d+1)$-times punctured sphere equipped with a symmetric fundamental domain, for which the associated Bowen-Series map is a $C^1$ covering map of the circle.